-Much of the work in designing your inbound marketing plan will be in the strategy and content creation plan.
+Much of the work in designing your inbound marketing plan will be in strategy and content creation.
 However, technology that facilitates this process and enables you to track performance is highly valuable.
 For our own inbound marketing at LimeLight Marketing, we use HubSpot as our inbound platform, but we help clients across multiple platforms.

 Within your inbound marketing strategy, you’ll need resources specialized in writing, graphic design, search engine optimization, website design and development, email marketing and possibly paid search.
 Assess your internal talent and skill set to assign resources with these skills or identify where you need outside support.